mrpatgarcia/photodate-fix/README.md

 **Database issues:**
 - Delete `photo_scanner.db` to reset (will reprocess all photos)
-- Legacy `processed_photos.json` will be used as fallback

-### Getting Help
-1. Check the troubleshooting section above
-2. Review log output in the console
-3. Open an issue on GitHub with:
-   - Error messages
-   - Steps to reproduce
-   - Sample photo names (anonymized)

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## 🙏 Acknowledgments